hwdsl2/setup-ipsec-vpn/docs/clients.md

 **Note:** You may also connect using [IKEv2](ikev2-howto.md) (recommended) or [IPsec/XAuth](clients-xauth.md) mode.

-After <a href="https://github.com/hwdsl2/setup-ipsec-vpn" target="_blank">setting up your own VPN server</a>, follow these steps to configure your devices.
+After [setting up your own VPN server](https://github.com/hwdsl2/setup-ipsec-vpn), follow these steps to configure your devices.
 IPsec/L2TP is natively supported by Android, iOS, OS X, and Windows.
 There is no additional software to install.
 Setup should only take a few minutes.
 In case you are unable to connect, first check to make sure the VPN credentials were entered correctly.

 ---
 * Platforms